coreinfrastructure/best-practices-badge/doc/api.md

 A GET just retrieves information, and since most information is public, in most cases you don't need to log in for a GET.
-Other operations, like POST or DELETE, require logging in first (as is typical, cookiers are used to track logged-in sessions).
+Other operations, like POST or DELETE, require logging in first (as is typical, cookies are used to track logged-in sessions).

 From here on we'll omit the scheme (https) and hostname, and we'll indicate variables by beginning their name with ":" (colon).